thirumurthis/Learnings/Linux/Linux_NETWORK_namespace.md

 rtt min/avg/max/mdev = 0.096/0.112/0.122/0.009 ms
 ```

+NOTE:
+  - The created network namespace and the virtual switch created is not accessible by host network.
+But when pining from the netns red, blue, etc. each can communicate.
+  - The host is one network and the namespace in the another network.
+So can't communicate.
+  - Actually the virtual switch bridge is another `network interface` on the host with an ip address 192.168.15.0 pointing to the net namespace.
+  - In order to make this network bridge interface to communicate to the host machine/laptop, add an ip address to it.
+Refer below info for details.

-#### Since the `v-net-0` interface is another dev in the host, in order to connect to this network from the host, we need to add an ip address to this host.
+#### Since the `v-net-0` interface is another device (dev) in the host, in order to connect to this network from the host, we need to add an ip address to this host.

 ```
 $ ip addr add 192.168.15.5/24 dev v-net-0